jacob-haimes/jacob-haimes.github.io/_posts/2024-04-30-Open-Source-AI-is-a-lie.md

 [^2]:How I got that number: Epoch says that the largest amount of data used to train a single model is approximately 9 trillion words; they also say that the Common Crawl dataset has 100 trillion words.
 Wikipedia reports the most recent version of the Common Crawl to be 454 Tebibytes = 464,896 Gigabytes.<br>🠖 454 TiB * .09 = 44640.17 GB

+[^3]: It is worth noting that the OSAID leans heavily on the [Model Openness Framework](https://arxiv.org/abs/2403.13784) which was published by White et al. in March of 2024.
+The group that conducted this research is called the [Generative AI Commons](https://genaicommons.org), and is funded through the Linux Foundation.
+The Model Openness Framework already has a domain registered for their pending tool, [isitopen.ai](https://isitopen.ai).

-[^3]:This is also an issue, but it is far less pressing, and more just annoying.
+[^4]:This is also an issue, but it is far less pressing, and more just annoying.

-[^4]:Namely, the license prohibits Llama3’s use by Meta’s competitors, and anyone who might make a significant amount of money off of it.
+[^5]:Namely, the license prohibits Llama3’s use by Meta’s competitors, and anyone who might make a significant amount of money off of it.

-[^5]:Yes, I know the title has the word license in it twice, that’s how it’s written, don’t @ me.
+[^6]:Yes, I know the title has the word license in it twice, that’s how it’s written, don’t @ me.

-[^6]:Although I am by no means a legal expert, I believe that the special provisions made for Open Source models are described entirely in the EU AI Act recital 104.
+[^7]:Although I am by no means a legal expert, I believe that the special provisions made for Open Source models are described entirely in the EU AI Act recital 104.

-[^7]:Note that the accompanying paper, “Opening up ChatGPT: Tracking openness, transparency, and accountability in instruction-tuned text generators” was released as a preprint in mid 2023, and published for the Conversational User Interfaces conference in December of 2023.
-I believe that the information in the table was accurate on the date of the conference, but I do not believe it has been updated since then.
+[^8]:It is important to note that this table is only for _instruction-tuned LLMs, meaning that base models which were not instruction-tuned do not appear on the list._ The paper which accompanied this table, “Opening up ChatGPT: Tracking openness, transparency, and accountability in instruction-tuned text generators” was released as a preprint in mid 2023, and published for the Conversational User Interfaces conference in December of 2023.
+It does appear to have been updated since the conference, as OLMo now appears on this list.
+I am not sure how frequently it is updated.